markdabe912/hybrid_cnn_vit/README.md

 - Freeze/unfreeze backbone and ViT
 - Optional custom projection (DenseNet → ViT embed dim)
 - Outputs logits for 14 diseases
+- **version in the combined dataset folder contains code to register hook to capture the attention weights during the forward pass**

 ### 4.3 location
 - "./scripts/HCV_model.py"
+- "./scripts/HCV_model.py" **need to update this location for version in combined dataset folder**

 **Purpose:**
 Fuse CNN local features with Transformer global context for stronger medical image performance.
+**Combined dataset version: In addition, register hook to capture attention weights during the forward pass**

 ---